jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 **Tip:** While you are outside of the code editor, you can search through the various key bindings in the IDE by pressing Shift + ?.
 To search while you’re in the editor, press Shift + Alt + ?.

-To complete the process, you must make one more modification to your application in Web IDE.
-First, though, you must fetch the change to the app title that you just made and merge the change so that it is shown in the Web IDE.
+Fetch the change you made to the app title and merge the change so that it is shown in the web IDE.

 Open the Git Repository page.